In memory of Doug Neil McDowell

 Dogs saved by Doug’s Dogs fund

 Lacy was our very first Doug’s Dog.
-In fact, we rescued her within hours of receiving Cheryl’s donation!
+In fact, we rescued her within hours of receiving Cheryl’s donation.
 Just that morning we said we were on hold due to the amount of dogs we had in foster, and our limited resources.
 Well….Cheryl gave us more resources!
 And we couldn’t say no to this sweet face.
 Lacy had a horrible cough and was extremely lethargic at the shelter and therefore due to her age and condition she was about to be euthanized.
 So with the help of a rescue army, we were able to get her out of the shelter and transported to Melbourne where we picked her up, and immediately brought her to our vet.
-It was discovered that due to her compromised immune system, Lacy had a severe case of kennel cough with surrounding inflammation.
-She is now starting to feel better and has moments where she acts like a puppy!
-She is a sweet adorable little girl and once she is fully recovered, we will be scheduling her spay and dental.
+Lacy was adopted by her foster family and is now enjoying her golden years!

 We saw a 911 post on Facebook for this sweet little girl who was in the Orange County Animal Services Shelter in an indescribable pain.
 Not only was she covered in fleas and her bottom caked with feces, both of her eyes were in a horrific condition.
 Snow’s “before pics” that we received from the ophthalmologist are just too graphic to share, as the lens on one of her eyes was essentially hanging off.
 She was initially found on the streets like this and brought in to animal services.
 Theyy attempted to treat her eyes with drops and pain meds, as she would scream and thrash in pain.
 Snow needed immediate specialty care, and most shelters (and even many rescues), just don’t have the finances or resources in place to be able to provide that care.
 With the help of Doug’s Dogs fund, we were able to get her transported directly from the shelter to an eye clinic in Orlando where they performed emergency surgery to remove both her eyes.
 Snow couldn’t see before, so being blind is nothing new for her…but being pain free is.
-This sweet girl is so happy and content roaming and sniffing around her yard, and getting lots of love and attention from her foster parents.
-She will also need to be spayed once she is feeling better but we’re going to give her a few weeks out of her cone first!
+This sweet girl is so happy and content roaming and sniffing around her yard, and getting lots of love and attention.
+Her foster parents decided they couldn’t let her go, and so they adopted her!